The Rifles Fan Guide

 Frequently Asked Questions

 What time does The Rifles typically take the stage?
-Doors for O2 Academy Oxford gigs usually open around 7:00 PM.
-If there are support acts, they tend to start around 7:30 PM or 8:00 PM, with each set lasting approximately 30-45 minutes.
-The Rifles, as the headliners, would typically take the stage between 9:00 PM and 9:30 PM, playing a set that usually concludes around 10:45 PM to 11:00 PM.
+Doors for O2 Academy Oxford shows usually open around 7:00 PM.
+If there’s a supporting act, they typically start around 7:30 PM or 8:00 PM, playing for about 30-45 minutes.
+The Rifles are then expected to take the stage around 9:00 PM or 9:15 PM, with the show concluding around 10:45 PM or 11:00 PM, depending on encores.

 What's the refund policy?
-Refunds are typically only offered if a show is cancelled.
-If a show is postponed, tickets are usually valid for the new date.
-Resale of tickets at face value is sometimes permitted through official channels.
-It's crucial to read the terms and conditions of your ticket purchase carefully.
+Refunds are typically only offered in the event of a full cancellation of the show.
+If the show is rescheduled, tickets are usually valid for the new date.
+It's crucial to check the specific terms and conditions of your ticket provider at the time of purchase.

 ATMs and payment options?
-There are ATMs located within walking distance of the O2 Academy Oxford on Cowley Road and in the city centre.
-The venue bar and merchandise stands typically accept both card and cash payments, but it's always a good idea to have some cash on hand for smaller purchases or in case of any technical issues.
+There are ATMs located a short walk from the O2 Academy Oxford in the city centre.
+While many bars within the venue accept card payments, it's always wise to carry some cash for smaller purchases or if card machines are temporarily down.

 Top Tips for The Rifles at O2 Academy Oxford